 For a given assignment, always check with your professor if you are unsure about the types of outside information sources that are acceptable for use.

 Scholarly peer reviewed articles are included in many library databases.
-Use a research guide to find the best database for your subject or use the Scholarly Articles tab in the search box on the library homepage.
+Use a research guide to find the best database for your subject or use the Scholarly Articles tab in the JEWL search box on the library homepage.
 You can also use the library's Databases A-Z tool to find a list of library databases by subject or discipline.
+Here is a sample search using the JEWL Search Scholarly Articles tab on the library home page.

 1. Enter your keywords / topics.